-Dr. Fazylova among few specialists, to offer an integrative, holistic health, wellness approach and natural & individualized treatment for a wide variety of symptoms and conditions, including, chronic fatigue, sexual dysfunction and weight loss.
+Dr. Fazylova is among few specialists to offer integrative, holistic health, wellness approach, and natural & individualized treatment for a wide variety of symptoms and conditions, including, chronic fatigue, sexual dysfunction, and weight loss.
 Integrative health and medicine offer best practices for optimal health and healing.

 Our hormones play a major role in our body functions and metabolism.
 They regulate multiple chemical reactions and help us to maintain homeostasis and internal balance.